-- about 20 m from the entrance, diminishing in size at the terminal part with rising chimneys. - 2 Like the Grotta Grande cave, the bottom near the entrance is dominated by pebbles but the - 3 bottom inside the cave is covered by fine sediment. - 4 The two caves do not have a karstic origin but have formed by a marine erosion process: the - 5 coastal rock in which they develop is constituted by the "Conglomerate of Monte Villa", which - 6 was deposited during the Middle-Lower Pliocene and is composed of bedded gravelly - 7 deposits associated with sandstones related to several deltaic systems (Boni 1984). - 8 Therefore, only from a geomorphological point of view, these caves should be better defined - 9 as 'pseudocaves' (Eberhard and Sharples 2013) because they are non-karstic but have - morphologically karst-like (cavernous morphology) components.
-However, from an ecological - point of view they are not different from other underwater marine caves of the region - (Canessa et al. 2014): they will be thus called caves throughout this paper. - At a distance of about 600 m eastward from to two caves is the Roja river (Fig. 2): with a flow - rate of 5.92 m3·s-1, the Roja induces high sedimentation rate and water turbidity in the area - (Vacchi et al. 2012).
-However, as the SW (220-240°N) is the dominant wave direction in - Liguria (Fig. 1a), with a fetch greater than 800 km and an offshore wave height of more than - 4 m, the sediment flow is mainly directed to the East, and so away from the caves.
-On the - contrary, the SE (130-150°N) wave direction is characterized by a fetch of about 200 km and - waves of about 2 m height (Fig. 1a), so that it has a comparatively lower influence on the - 20 natural sedimentation rate inside the caves (Vacchi et al. 2012). - 21 Being exactly adjacent, both caves have been exposed to the effects of the construction of a - new touristic harbour started in 2010 (Fig. 2a).
-The project of the harbour covers a water - mirror of about 70,000 m2 with 7 wharfs, which could receive 323 boats.
-For the harbour - construction, a total of 570 t of boulders, 26,000 m3 of concrete for all wharf structures and
+The two caves do not have a karstic origin but have formed by a marine erosion process: the 4 coastal rock in which they develop is constituted by the "Conglomerate of Monte Villa", which 5 was deposited during the Middle-Lower Pliocene and is composed of bedded gravelly 6 deposits associated with sandstones related to several deltaic systems (Boni 1984).
+7 Therefore, only from a geomorphological point of view, these caves should be better defined 8 as 'pseudocaves' (Eberhard and Sharples 2013) because they are non-karstic but have 9 10 morphologically karst-like (cavernous morphology) components.
+However, from an ecological point of view they are not different from other underwater marine caves of the region 11 (Canessa et al. 2014): they will be thus called caves throughout this paper.
+12

+At a distance of about 600 m eastward from to two caves is the Roja river (Fig. 2): with a flow 13 rate of 5.92 m s-1, the Roja induces high sedimentation rate and water turbidity in the area 14 (Vacchi et al. 2012).
+However, as the SW (220-240°N) is the dominant wave direction in 15 Liguria (Fig. 1a), with a fetch greater than 800 km and an offshore wave height of more than 16 4 m, the sediment flow is mainly directed to the East, and so away from the caves.
+On the 17 18 contrary, the SE (130-150°N) wave direction is characterized by a fetch of about 200 km and waves of about 2 m height (Fig. 1a), so that it has a comparatively lower influence on the 19 natural sedimentation rate inside the caves (Vacchi et al. 2012).
+20

+Being exactly adjacent, both caves have been exposed to the effects of the construction of a new touristic harbour started in 2010 (Fig. 2a).
+The project of the harbour covers a water mirror of about 70,000 m with 7 wharfs, which could receive 323 boats.
+For the harbour construction, a total of 570 t of boulders, 26,000 m of concrete for all wharf structures and

-1600 m3 to support wharf structures, had been used.
-The seafloor around the new harbour will not have depths greater than 7-8 m.
+1 1600 m to support wharf structures, had been used.
+The seafloor around the new harbour 2 will not have depths greater than 7-8 m.
 The wharfs are constructed with casting boulders.
-In 2011, one year after the start of the works, the main wharf was constructed and the central wharf construction begun (Fig. 2b).
+In 3 2011, one year after the start of the works, the main wharf was constructed and the central 4 wharf construction begun (Fig. 2b).
 In 2012, the secondary wharf began (Fig. 2c).
-In 2013, the construction of the central wharf and of the secondary wharf continued (Fig. 2d) but in 2014 and in 2015 the construction works slowed down.
+In 2013, the 5 construction of the central wharf and of the secondary wharf continued (Fig. 2d) but in 2014 6 and in 2015 the construction works slowed down.
 Today (2016), works are still in progress.

-Field activity
+8 Field activity